 Disney Cruise Line Bahamian cruises visit tropical ports with beautiful beaches and sparkling water.
 Disney also adds in the option of memorable shore excursions to make an unforgettable adventure.
 Are you looking for a private island?
 Disney has one in the form of Castaway Cay, and most of the Disney Cruise Line Bahamian cruises stop there.
-Here are the Ports of Call fro Disney’s Bahamian cruises.
+Here are the Ports of Call from Disney’s Bahamian cruises.

 Enjoy the white sand beaches on Castaway Cay, Disney’s private island in the Bahamas!
 Of the island’s 1,000 acres, only 55 acres have been developed for guest use.
 There are beautiful beaches with areas reserved for kids, teens, families, and adults-only.
-Each person can find his own place to have fun and relax.
+Each person can find his place to have fun and relax.
 The cruise ship docks right at the island, allowing guests to walk off the ship.
 Port adventures abound, and the Key to the World card can be used for purchases on the island.
 Click here to see a map of Castaway Cay.

 Nassau is a city on New Providence Island in the Bahamas.
 Back in the 17th century, the area was controlled by pirates, including Blackbeard; however, today, Nassau is the capital city of the Bahamas.
 In Nassau, there are well-preserved colonial buildings (evidence of Nassau’s former status as a British Colony), duty-free shopping, a straw market touted as one of the largest in the world, beautiful beaches, exciting land, and seashore excursions, and much more.